Slot Die Coating: Theory, Design, & Applications

 The position of the menisci are ultimately determined by the balance between the pressure gradient and the flow of solution given by the Pouiselle equation and also the Couette flow from the shear force.

-Figure 9 shows how the processing parameters of a slot-die coating system can alter the position of the upstream and downstream menisci relative to each other, and how a stable coating window can be achieved for a wide range of processing parameters.
+The figure below shows how the processing parameters of a slot die coating system can alter the position of the upstream and downstream menisci relative to each other, and how a stable coating window can be achieved for a wide range of processing parameters.

 The gap-to-thickness ratio of the system is a parameter that relates the flow rate of solution, the speed at which the underlying substrate moves, and the lip-to-substrate height.
 The flow rate of solution and the gap height vary the pressure difference given by the Pouiselle equation.
 At the same time, the substrate speed will vary the shear forces and increase the Couette flow.